pkumar-git/USTATournamentDispatcher/README.md

 straightfoward change to retrieve only certain levels of tournaments.
 Only tournaments whose registration status is open are retrieved.

 It requires the latest USTALibrary package to be available.
+It uses Chrome browser to access the USTA website.